jenkinsci/gitlab-plugin/README.md

 4. On the next page, enter 'com.dabsquared.gitlabjenkins' for Logger, set log level to FINEST, and save
 5. Then click on your Gitlab plugin log, click 'Clear this log' if necessary, and then use GitLab to trigger some actions
 6. Refresh the log page and you should see output

+You can also try chatting with us in the #gitlab-plugin channel on the Freenode IRC network.

 # Known bugs/issues